JoshCheek/ruby_slippers_for_the_cobblers_children/Readme.md

 Prioritized TODO
 ----------------

-* Interpreter
+* Interpreter: switch fillFrom to use `EvaluationState`, and get rid of the `workToDo` stack.
+  This will allow us to see intermediate steps in the algorithms the interpreter is doing (e.g. method lookup).
-  * have all instantiation go through one spot so we have access to the correct classes and such.
+* Interpreter: have all instantiation go through one spot so we have access to the correct classes and such.
-  * switch fillFrom to use an enum indicating the type of return value is an expression, or some state in a larger algorithm
+* Interpreter: `ruby.RubyInterpreter` is redundant, just rename it to `ruby.Interpreter`?

 Unprioritized TODO
 ------------------

 * Interpreter
-  * experiment with object model represented as records instead of classes (see experiments dir)
   * push more on that acceptance test.
 * Parser
   * Check out `ruby_parser`, looks much smaller than Parser, so might be easier to bootstrap,